This selective admission honors program emphasizes hands-on research, professional development and transfer preparation.

 - Transfer Planning – Receive help with planning your transfer to 4-year schools, from filling out applications to applying for scholarships.

-- High school and college students with a cumulative GPA of 3.00 with no more than 30 college credits prior to the start of the academic year.
+- Graduating high school and college students with a cumulative GPA of 3.00 with no more than 30 college credits or equivalent prior to the start of the academic year at Carroll Community College.

 - Students must have placed into credit courses through Carroll Community College’s placement test (mathematics, reading and English), or through SAT or AP scores, or have completed required developmental courses at the College.